smallbasic/smallbasic.github.io/_build/pages/guide.markdown

 NEXT
 ```

-In this example, the result is a real mess, because the @var{i@ of the main loop will always (except the first time) have the value 6!
+In this example, the result is a real mess, because the [var i]{.code} of the main loop will always (except the first time) have the value 6!
-This problem can be solved if we use the @ LOCAL@ keyword to declare the @var@ in the function body.
+This problem can be solved if we use the [LOCAL]{.code} keyword to declare the [var]{.code} in the function body.

 ```
 FUNC F(x)